pdaddyo/soundbounce/README.md

 A synchronised, collaborative Spotify client, now available for Windows users with Spotify Premium accounts.

-Also now in beta fro OSX!
+Also now in beta for OSX, check the releases page!

 http://soundbounce.org/